Bacterial Leaf Scorch of Landscape Trees

 Replacing diseased trees is another option for homeowners and urban landscapers.
 Trees with extensive dieback are best removed.
 Choose replacement trees that are not reported hosts of bacterial leaf scorch or other major pests and that are well-adapted to the location.
 (New hosts of bacterial leaf scorch continue to be identified, so it is prudent to avoid all species of tree genera on which the disease has been reported.)
 Some trees to consider as replacements include: European black alder (Alnus glutinosa), European beech (Fagus sylvatica), black gum (Nyssa sylvatica), yellow buckeye (Aesculus flava), northern catalpa (Catalpa speciosa), katsuratree (Cercidophyllum japonicum), Kentucky coffeetree (Gymnocladus dioicus)**, American linden (Tilia americana), littleleaf linden (T. cordata), silver linden (T. tomentosa), cucumbertree (Magnolia acuminata), Osage orange (Maclura pomifera)**, tulip poplar (Liriodendron tulipifera), and Japanese zelkova (Zelkova serrata).
 Refer to the Virginia Cooperative Extension fact sheet: Problem-free Trees for Virginia Landscapes (publication #450-237) [https://pubs.ext.vt.edu/450/450-237/450-237.html] for recommendations on relatively trouble-free trees for Virginia landscapes.

 **Purchasing fruitless male cultivars of these species may be desirable, since the fruits may be a nuisance.

-This publication benefited from the advice of Dr. Alex Niemiera, Horticulture Department, Virginia Tech and Mary Ann Hansen, Plant Pathology, Physiology and Weed Science Department, Virginia Tech.
+This publication benefited from the advice of Dr. Alex Niemiera and Mary Ann Hansen, School of Plant and Environmental Sciences, Virginia Tech.